Labradoodle Colors, Sizes & More – Generations Explained

-A first generation hybrid Labradoodle is the product of a Labrador retriever and a Poodle – 50/50 genetic makeup, this is the first generation of the Labradoodle breed.
-In this particular Labradoodle cross hair type can be smooth like a Lab or wiry look like an Irish wolfhound or Wavy/shaggy, they usually shed some or a lot, pups in the same litter can vary in coat and physical traits.
-This is not the best cross for people with severe allergies.
+The F1 Generation Labradoodle Colors, Sizes & More.
+A first-generation Labradoodle is the product of Labrador retrievers and Poodle – 50/50 genetic makeup.
+It is the first generation of the Labradoodle breed.
+In this particular Labradoodle, cross-hair type can be smooth like a Lab or wiry look like an Irish wolfhound or Wavy/shaggy and shed little.
+Puppies in the same litter can vary with coat type and physical traits.
+It is not the best cross for people with severe allergies.

 - Coat Maintenance: Low care